nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal.md

 ## Documentation

-Documentation tab provides you with a guide on how to create JIRA tickets to benefit from Support.
+The documentation tab provides a guide on how to create JIRA tickets to benefit from Support.

 ![]({{file name='documentation.png'}} ?w=600,border=true)